OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 • In your browser, set the Homepage to the HTML file that you renamed.

-• Make sure your browser is set to display the homepage icon
+• Make sure your browser is set to display the homepage icon.

 • Click the homepage icon and enjoy a few moments of quiet thinking..